theupdateframework/pep-on-pypi-with-tuf/README.rst

 * Metadata: Metadata are signed files that describe roles, other metadata, and target files.

-* Repository: A repository is a resource compromised of named metadata and target files.
+* Repository: A repository is a resource comprised of named metadata and target files.
 Clients request metadata and target files stored on a repository.

 * Consistent snapshot: A set of TUF metadata and PyPI targets that capture the complete state of all projects on PyPI as they existed at some fixed point in